Recursive Identification of Binary-Valued Systems under Uniform Persistent Excitations: Introduction

-The rest of the paper is organized as follows. \cref{sec:prob form} formulates the identification problem. \cref{sec:iden algo} constructs an SA-based identification algorithm of set-valued systems.
-The convergence analysis is given in \cref{sec:conv prop}. \cref{subsec:SPAO} constructs an auxiliary stochastic process named SPAO and discusses its property.
-Based on SPAO, \cref{subsec:DistTailEstm} estimates the distribution tail of the estimation error, and gives the almost sure and mean square convergence.
-Almost sure and mean square convergence rates are estimated in \cref{subsec:ASConvRate} and \cref{subsec:M2ConvRate}, respectively.
-A numerical example is simulated in \cref{sec:nume simu} to demonstrate the theoretical results.
-Concluding remarks and future works are given in \cref{sec:conclusion}.
+The rest of the paper is organized as follows. \cref{sec:prob form} formulates the identification problem. \cref{sec:iden algo} proposes an SA-based identification algorithm of {binary-valued} systems. \cref{sec:conv prop} gives the convergence analysis. \cref{subsec:SPAO} constructs an auxiliary stochastic process named SPAO and discusses its property.
+Based on SPAO, \cref{subsec:DistTailEstm} estimates the distribution tail of the estimation error, and gives the almost sure and mean square convergence. \cref{subsec:ASConvRate} and \cref{subsec:M2ConvRate} analyze the almost sure and mean square convergence rates, respectively. \cref{sec:nume simu} simulates a numerical example to demonstrate the theoretical results. \cref{sec:conclusion} gives concluding remarks and future works.